mvanwinkleias/blog_posts/2024-03-14-secure_development_and_data_stewardship/2024-03-14-secure_development_and_data_stewardship.md

 Programs can be written to look for files containing credentials by default in that directory.

+### Turing Complete Configuration Is Bad

+Reasons:

+* Static analysis is hard on Turing Complete things
+* UNLESS you've made something that makes static analysis of a specific format easy

+The long story short is that Turing Complete things can do anything and that's hard to analyze, unless you've come up with a standardized way of doing those things.
+And if you've come up with a standardized way of doing those things (such as configuration) it doesn't need to be Turing Complete.

+This allows you to isolate areas that "code" can creep in from.

 ## The Separation of Production Data, Test Data and Logs

 Create a standard repository layout and ```.gitignore``` files which ignore the locations where